 - Sign a declaration that they are in good health (having no medical, physical or psychological conditions that would preclude working with vulnerable clients).

-If the declaration identifies any issue that may impact on the student’s ability to complete the programme, the student can discuss these with the programme coordinator at an information session.
-EIT reserves the right to decline entry to the programme should an applicant’s health difficulties be such that they would be considered unsuitable for the type of work undertaken whilst on this programme or by graduates of this programme.
-The guidelines on which this decision will be based are the relevant professional association or industry requirements.
+If the declaration identifies any issue that may impact on the applicant’s ability to complete the programme, the applicant can discuss these with the Programme Coordinator at an information session.
+EIT reserves the right to decline entry to the programme should an applicant’s police record or health difficulties be such that they would be considered unsuitable for the type of work undertaken whilst on this programme or by graduates of this programme.
+This decision will be based on relevant professional association or industry requirements.

 Academic Learning Services

 Academic Learning Services is here to assist you on your journey towards the successful completion of your studies at EIT.
 Our aim is for you to become confident, competent and independent learners.

 We have dedicated advisors who can assist with your learning.

 Find out more: